Maison Van Gogh: Van Gogh's stay, 1878-1880

 Van Gogh arrived in the Borinage in December 1878.
 He spent his first weeks in Pâturages before moving a short distance to nearby Wasmes where he lived as a lodger with a farmer called Jean-Baptiste Denis and his wife Estere.
 In February 1879, Van Gogh was employed by the Union of Protestant Evangelical Churches of Belgium (Union des Eglises Protestantes Evangéliques de Belgique) on a probationary six-month contract as an evangelist with the aim of preaching to local miners in order to convert them from Catholicism.
 He was taken on a visit into the mine at the nearby Charbonnage de Marcasse in Wasmes in April 1879.
-As a result of his personal eccentricity, Van Gogh failed to establish a rapport with the miners although feeling considerable sympathy for their situation.
+As a result of his eccentricity, Van Gogh failed to establish a rapport with the miners despite feeling considerable sympathy for their situation.
 His contract was terminated on the end of his probationary period in July 1879.

 Although no longer employed, Van Gogh was determined to remain in the Borinage as an unpaid independent evangelist.
 He moved a short distance to Cuesmes in August 1879.
 He lived initially with a mine foreman and preacher called Edouard Francq before moving, possibly in July 1880, into the next door house to lodge with a miner called Charles Decrucq and his wife Jeanne.
 Van Gogh shared a room with the couple's children.

 While staying with Decrucq's family, Vincent sketched and painted local scenes.
 Two sketches given to Decrucq survive although much of his work from this period has been lost.
 A watercolour depicting a nearby coke works painted in the summer of 1879 also survives.
 He wrote to his brother Theo in August 1880 that he had decided to become an artist.
 He left Cuesmes for Brussels to train as an artist.